CRudrum/Enigmaxi/README.md

 ![](EnigmaxiWheel.png)

 To encrypt a letter $\alpha$, we start on the boundary of the wheel at $\alpha$ and follow the path through the wheel.
 If we return to the boundary of the wheel at the letter $\beta$, then the encryption of $\alpha$ is $\beta$.
 It can happen that the path never returns to the boundary.
 In that case we say that the encryption of $\alpha$ is $\alpha$ itself.
 We are given two examples for when we start with the keyword "IETS": If we start at the letter 'Z' and follow the path then we enter the second rotor at 'A' and the third one at 'D'.
-Following the whole path we exit the first rotor again at the letter 'J', so the encryption of 'Z' is 'J'.
+Following the whole path, we exit the first rotor again at the letter 'J', so the encryption of 'Z' is 'J'.
 If instead we start at the letter 'H', then at some point in its path we enter the fourth rotor also at 'H'.
 The self-similarity of the wheel then implies that from there the path will keep repeating itself.
 So the encryption of 'H' is 'H'.

 After encrypting a letter we turn all the rotors that we visited during the encryption of that letter one step in clockwise direction.
 In our example, for the letter 'Z' we got to the fifth rotor so we turn the first five rotors one step.
 For the letter 'H' its path goes through all rotors so we turn all the rotors one step.
 After this we proceed with encrypting the next letter in a message.